michelpmcdonald/go-peat/README.md

 Internally gopeat runs three goroutines:

-* Controller:responsible for starting the data loader, starting the timed data writer, and responding to Api control messages like Quit(), Pause()
+* Controller: responsible for starting the data loader, starting the timed data writer, and responding to Api control messages like Quit(), Pause()
 Resume().

 * Data Loader: a buffered read-ahead data stream fetcher that loads the